FabianSilvaA/Dynamic-Biopsychosocial-Prioritization-Strategy/README.md

-This repository contains all source code and datasets required to reproduce the computational experiments, simulation analyses, statistical evaluations, figures, tables, and numerical results presented in the manuscript.
+This repository contains all source code required to reproduce the computational experiments, simulation analyses, statistical evaluations, figures, tables, and numerical results presented in the manuscript.

 It has been organized to facilitate the replication and verification of the proposed methodology and experimental results by other researchers.